GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/java/index.md

 - scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
 - state: (Optional) state that is returned from uma_rp_get_claims_gathering_url method
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

-- host: the URL of the oxd server
+- host: the URL of the oxd-server
-- port: the port of the oxd server
+- port: the port of the oxd-server

 **Request:**